Educate Together: Primary schools

-As of 2024, there were 96 Educate Together primary schools in Ireland, in 21 different counties.
-In addition, the Educate Together Academy Trust in the UK had several primary schools in England.
+As of 2026, there were 97 Educate Together primary schools in Ireland, in 21 different counties.
+In addition, the Educate Together Academy Trust in the UK had four primary schools in England.

 Second level schools

 As of 2024, there were 21 second-level schools operating with Educate Together involved as either patron, co-patron or partner.
 These second-level schools aim not to 'teach to the test' but to instead develop their students' skills in creative and critical thinking, communication, teamwork, research and leadership.

 Research published by Trinity College in 2008 showed that 90 per cent of parents who sent their children to an Educate Together school would send their children to a secondary school based on the same model if it was available.

 Educate Together's first second-level school - Hansfield Educate Together Secondary School - received its first group of first-year students in August 2014.
 Educate Together is also joint patron of Kishoge Community College in Lucan and Ballymakenny College in Drogheda.
 It opened Celbridge Community School in August 2015 with Kildare and Wicklow Educational Training Board.